75lb/sort-array/README.md

 # sort-array

-Sort an array of objects or primitives, by any property value, in any combindation of ascending, descending, custom or calculated order.
+Powerful, isomorphic, load-anywhere module for sorting an array of objects or primatives.

 ## Synopsis